AlexIbasitas/TRACE/README.md

 ### Services Module
 - Provides services for formatting and analysis
-- `PromptFormatterService` - Formats failure information into structured prompts
+- `BackendCommunicationService` - Communicates with backend API for AI analysis

 ### UI Module
 - Contains UI components for the plugin